thradams/cake/docs/remove_phase_2.md

-## Removing Phase 2
+## Removal of Phase 2

 ### Motivation

-Phase 2, works as being a preprocessor of the preprocessor, it does not make any distinction or judgment about where the backslash character `\` followed by a newline can be used.
-This allows it to be used in nonsensical places like in the middle of identifiers, punctuations and `//single-line comment`.
+Phase 2 works as a preprocessor of the preprocessor, without making any distinction or judgment about where the backslash character `\` followed by a newline can be used.
+This allows it to appear in nonsensical places such as in the middle of keywords, identifiers, constants, punctuation, and at the end of single-line comments.

+This complexity makes the language and tools more cumbersome and can create errors due to the misuse of whitespace.

-I propose we remove Phase 2 and handle the backslash character `\` followed by a newline in Phase 3.
+I propose we remove Phase 2 and handle the backslash character `\` as part of lexical elements.

 ## Current Text of Phase 2

-2. Each instance of a backslash character (\) immediately followed by a new-line character is deleted, splicing physical source lines to form logical source lines.
+2. Each instance of a backslash character (\) immediately followed by a newline character is deleted, splicing physical source lines to form logical source lines.
 Only the last backslash on any physical source line shall be eligible for being part of such a splice.
-A source file that is not empty shall end in a new-line character, which shall not be immediately preceded by a backslash character before any such splicing takes place.
+A source file that is not empty shall end in a newline character, which shall not be immediately preceded by a backslash character before any such splicing takes place.

-## New text for phase 2
+## New Text for Phase 2

-2. Phase 2, responsable for line splicing has been removed in C2Y.
+2. Phase 2, responsible for line splicing, has been removed in C2Y.
+Phase 2 is empty in C2Y.
- The backslash character (\) followed by new line are now handled at phase 3.

-## 6.4 Lexical elements
+## 6.4 Lexical Elements

-I propouse the  backslash character (\) followed by spaces and new line to be handled inside string-literal, single line comment, comment and white spaces as follow.
+I propose that the backslash character `\` followed optionally by  spaces and a newline be handled within string literals, single-line comments, multi-line comments, and whitespace as follows:

-Backslash character (\) followed optionally by spaces and new line are part of comment and single-line comments.
+They will be part of comments

 Sample: